6 Benefits of Open Access

 What is Open Access?

 Open Access (OA) is a model for publishing scholarly research that makes information, typically scholarly articles, immediately available to readers at no cost.
-The research is often free to reuse for scholarly purposes due to the use of Creative Commons licenses, which we explain further below.
+The research is often free to reuse for scholarly purposes due to the use of Creative Commons licenses.

 In short, some of the goals of Open Access are: